David-Philippe de Treytorrens

 David-Philippe de Treytorrens (April 1, 1721 – August 24, 1788) was a Swiss officer in foreign service and merchant.
 His life and work reflect the complex interplay of military service, colonialism, and private life in the 18th century.

 Life

 Family

-David-Philippe de Treytorrens came from the Treytorrens family.
+David-Philippe de Treytorrens was a member of the Treytorrens family.
 He was the ninth of twelve children born to Jean-Rodolphe de Treytorrens (January 29, 1686 – August 23, 1739), an officer in Dutch service, later a deputy bailiff of Yverdon-les-Bains, and his wife Henriette, daughter of Henri Jaccard, a captain in French service.
 Among his siblings was his younger brother Henri-François de Treytorrens, and he was a cousin of Frederick Haldimand, later Governor of Quebec, who died in 1791 at the Villa d’Entremont.

 On May 9, 1766, in Port-au-Prince, David-Philippe married Marie, a Creole and daughter of plantation owner Gilles Letort (1693–1760) from Brittany and his wife Marie (née Rémy) (died 1770), who owned large sugar plantations in Saint-Domingue.
 The couple had no children.